Sudip-khadka/js-ecommerce/README.md

 it displays all your added items
 ![image](https://github.com/Sudip-khadka/js-ecommerce/assets/107389556/1b5bd16f-5502-47ba-a176-5a6ae017e668)

-## Deleat Item feature is not yet available but will be soon if i work on admin site pannel
+## Delete Item feature is not yet available but will be soon if i work on admin site pannel